aerospike/aerospike-client-python/doc/aerospike.rst

 .. data:: null

-    A value for distinguishing a server-side null from a Python :py:obj:`None` .
+    A value for distinguishing a server-side null from a Python :py:obj:`None`.

     .. deprecated:: 2.0.1
         use the function :func:`aerospike.null` instead.

 .. data:: UDF_TYPE_LUA
+    UDF type is LUA (which is the only UDF type).

 .. data:: INDEX_STRING

-    An index whose values are of the aerospike string data type
+    An index whose values are of the aerospike string data type.

 .. data:: INDEX_NUMERIC

-    An index whose values are of the aerospike integer data type
+    An index whose values are of the aerospike integer data type.

 .. data:: INDEX_GEO2DSPHERE

-    An index whose values are of the aerospike GetJSON data type
+    An index whose values are of the aerospike GetJSON data type.

 .. seealso:: `Data Types <http://www.aerospike.com/docs/guide/data-types.html>`_.

 .. data:: INDEX_TYPE_LIST

-    Index a bin whose contents is an aerospike list
+    Index a bin whose contents is an aerospike list.

 .. data:: INDEX_TYPE_MAPKEYS

-    Index the keys of a bin whose contents is an aerospike map
+    Index the keys of a bin whose contents is an aerospike map.

 .. data:: INDEX_TYPE_MAPVALUES

-    Index the values of a bin whose contents is an aerospike map
+    Index the values of a bin whose contents is an aerospike map.

 .. _aerospike_log_levels: